signalapp/ringrtc/BUILDING.md

 # Building RingRTC

-RingRTC currently supports building for Android on a Linux platform (Ubuntu 18.04 recommended) or iOS on a Mac using Xcode (11.4.1 or later), and for the host platform as a Node.js module for use in Electron apps.
+RingRTC currently supports building for Android on a Linux platform (Ubuntu 18.04 recommended) or iOS on a Mac using Xcode (11.4.1), and for the host platform as a Node.js module for use in Electron apps.

 ## Prerequisites